Skip to content

 A crew of rowers in a boat on a river in the early morning sunlight.
 Bridge in the foreground.
 From the feature doc A Most Beautiful Thing.

 They say it takes a village to raise a child.
 But it takes an extraordinary village to raise a pair of Olympians.
-Meet the O’Donovan brothers, who catapulted to international fame after Rio 2016, and the endearing residents of the town of Skibbereen.
+Meet the O’Donovan brothers, who catapulted to international fame after winning Silver in Rio 2016, and the endearing residents of the town of Skibbereen.

 2018, Documentary, United Kingdom & Ireland